Thursday, December 17, 2009

 It is said that, armed forces of any nation reflects the fundamental aspirations of society but India seems to be an exception.
 Our Armed Forces lack the very "connect" with society.
 This is evident with the fact, that, people at large have no understanding, whatsoever, about them.
 It may appears to be some in rural India but almost lacking in metro India.

 Noting the success of female military pilots in the United States over the last three decades, an increasing number of other countries are moving in that direction as well.
 The reason is simple, many of the women who go through flight training turn out to have better flying skills than the average male pilot.
 But the traditional fear of women getting killed in combat still plays a role.
 For example, India is at war with Islamic terrorists in Kashmir.
 While female police and government workers are at risk of injury from terrorist attack, that is not considered the same as the risk to female pilots flying in the area.
-So, bowing to real, or imagined, public opinion,
+So, bowing to real, or imagined, public opinion, the Indian Air Force quietly transferred female pilots who were in squadrons that flew into Kashmir or near the Pakistani border.

 Earlier, the Indian armed forces conducted studies of women in combat, and concluded that there was no practical reason for keeping women from these duties.
 There are currently nearly 2,000 female officers in the Indian armed forces.
 Most are in the army, but 39 percent are in the air force, and over fifty of them are pilots.